ynoecode/vanilla-javascript-projects/README.md

 ### Projects

 - **Project 1**: **[Color Flipper](https://github.com/ynoecode/vanilla-javascript-projects/tree/main/001-color-flipper)** - an app that generates random colors and copies their hex codes to the clipboard.
+- **Project 2**: **[Counter](https://github.com/ynoecode/vanilla-javascript-projects/tree/main/002-counter)** - it allows users to increase, decrease, and reset a count value.
+The app also includes a light mode feature that can be toggled on or off.

 ### About the Developer